- Children Diagnosed With Cancer: Financial and Insurance Issues

 - Makes sure that patients who take part in clinical trials are covered for their other health needs

-- Provides financial help to low- and middle-income people when health coverage through their employer is unavailable or unaffordable, so that they can buy individual insurance in the health insurance marketplace.
+- Provides financial help for people with low or moderate-incomes to buy health insurance when health coverage through their employer is unavailable or unaffordable.
 (It’s important to know that affordability is calculated by the cost of an individual policy rather than a family policy.)

 - Requires most Americans, even children, to have health insurance unless the family income is very low or there are special exemptions for each family member.
 (If a child is uninsured and doesn’t have an exemption, parents pay a penalty with their income taxes.)

-Individual health plans that do not meet the requirements of the new law, including those listed above, can continue only if they existed before the law was signed in March 2010.
+Individual health plans that don’t meet the requirements of the new law, including those listed above, can continue to be sold if they existed before the law was signed in March 2010 and have stayed essentially the same since then.
 (These are called “grandfathered” plans.)
-If you bought a new individual policy in or after January 2014, it must meet all the new law’s requirements.
-If you bought one between those dates, it must meet most of the new health care law requirements but there are a few limits it might have.

 Where to get private individual coverage: the health insurance marketplaces

-You can buy health insurance coverage (online, by phone, by mail, or in person) through the health insurance marketplaces.
-All plans sold in the marketplaces must meet the requirements of the new law that make sure plans cover certain benefits.
+You can buy health insurance coverage (online, by phone, by mail, or in person) through the health insurance marketplaces in each state.
+All plans sold in the marketplaces meet the requirements of the Affordable Care Act.
 Costs are controlled, and patients get clear information about the coverage offered.
-Individual health plans can still be sold outside the marketplaces, but the financial help that the law provides to help low- and middle-income families pay for coverage is only available with marketplace plans.
+Individual health plans are still sold outside the marketplaces, but the financial help that the law provides to help low- and middle-income families pay for coverage is only available with marketplace plans.